Prentiss M. Brown: Congress

-After Congress: family
+After Congress

 In December 1942, Roosevelt selected Brown to take over as administrator of the Office of Price Administration, replacing Leon Henderson, whose tenure as administrator was listed as one of the major reasons for Democratic losses in the 1942 elections.
 In 1943 he resumed the practice of law in both Washington, D.C., and Detroit, Michigan.
 He also served as chairman of the Detroit Edison Company.

 In 1951, Brown was named chairman of the new Mackinac Bridge Authority and served until his death.
 During his chairmanship, this authority oversaw the construction of Michigan's Mackinac Bridge.
 He once stated during a radio interview that he came up with the idea for the Mackinac Bridge after an unusually bitter winter one day disrupted his commute to work by ferry and forced him to cross the strait on the brittle icy lake surface.

+Death and burial

 Brown died in St. Ignace at the age of 84 and is interred there at Lakeside Cemetery.

+Family

 Two of Brown's children were also active in Democratic party politics.
-Prentiss M. Brown, Jr., ran unsuccessfully for Congress several times, in 1952, 1956, 1958, and 1960, and was the city attorney for St. Ignace for 50 years.
+His son, Prentiss M. Brown, Jr., ran unsuccessfully for Congress several times, in 1952, 1956, 1958, and 1960, and was the city attorney for St. Ignace for 50 years.
 Paul Walker Brown was a member of the Board of Regents of the University of Michigan from 1971 until 1994, and ran unsuccessfully for lieutenant governor in 1974.